Some people are afraid of bees. Others, of sharks. Some, of flying.

 I trust in the goodness of God.
 I know He does not want me to be anxious.
 And I don’t want to be either.

 And the crazy thing is that one of our daughters already tested positive for influenza this year.
-We all were put on Tamiflu prophylactically and nobody else caught it.
+We all were put on Tamiflu ?prophylactically and nobody else caught it.
 If someone else gets the flu, we would do the same thing again.
-God answered our prayers and Amelia was fine.
+God answered our prayers and our daughter was fine.
 My rational mind goes back to that and remembers there is nothing to be afraid of.
 And then I see something scroll across my newsfeed, or hear someone cough and the anxiety creeps back in.

 If you get a chance, will you say a little prayer that my anxiety will dissipate?
 And if this year’s influenza virus has you all topsy-turvy and what-iffy, let me know and I will say a little prayer for you and your family, too.